 CYBER BYTES

-This series aims to offer inclusive digital safety and advocacy practices that center the needs and experiences of women and gender diverse people from Indigenous, Black and racialized communities.
+This series aims to offer inclusive digital safety and advocacy practices that center the needs and experiences of women and gender diverse people from Indigenous, Black and Racialized communities.

 We are designing a comprehensive educational framework with a national reach.
 Our goal is to provide women, queer individuals, and youth with the knowledge and tools to protect themselves from online threats, increase their cybersecurity awareness, and boost their confidence in navigating the digital world.